Improve the accessibility of your course files

 After you make your file more accessible, the accessibility score updates next to the file.
 If you are unable to make your file more accessible, the file will remain with a low accessibility score.

-Blackboard Ally is a great tool for improving the accessibility of your course.
-For additional Blackboard Ally information or support, please contact the Help Desk.
+Anthology Ally is a great tool for improving the accessibility of your course.
+For additional Anthology Ally information or support, please contact the Help Desk.
 We will be glad to assist.